hypertidy/hypertidy/README.md

 This applies to drawings, GIS vector points, lines, areas, simple features, segment-based linear paths, triangulations and other forms of meshes, and we consider them all to be one of a *piecewise linear complex* or a *simplicial complex*, with (this bit is crucial) *further levels of organization within and between primitive components*.

 Recent legacy optimizations made in geo-spatial fields have seen a strong focus on the *path*, which is an ordered sequence of coordinates, and the path is implicit, defined by "joining the dots" between each coordinate.
 There is a *dual* to the path, which is an unordered set of *edges* (a.k.a. line segments) where each pair of coordinates traversed by an edge is reference implicitly *by name*.

+This provides a *set of forms* for complex structures that collectively allows generic transformation workflows.

+* 0. Bespoke formats.
+This is what we have, there are many.
+* 1. Structural vertex-instance set and path-geometry map.
+* 2. Normal form path topology.
+* 3. simplicial complex forms

+The last two here include vertex-topology, in that each vertex is a unique coordinate and may be referenced multiple times.
+1 is a special case for transition between path based forms